Skip to content

 Protection and Indemnity (P&I) Insurance

-P&I insurance is specialized liability insurance for ship owners.
-It covers risks not included in standard hull or cargo policies, such as personal injury to crew members, stowaways, and pollution liabilities.
+P&I insurance coverage is specialized liability insurance coverage for ship homeowners.
+It covers dangers not included in normal hull or cargo insurance policies, equivalent to private harm to crew members, stowaways, and air pollution liabilities.

 Key Features: